tvangundy/workspace/README.md

 ## Getting Started

 1. Review the [Installation Guide](./docs/install.md) to set up your environment
-2. **Choose your approach**:
-   - **Learn by building**: Follow a [runbook](./docs/runbooks/README.md) to build your own deployment step-by-step
+2. **Follow a runbook**: Choose a [runbook](./docs/runbooks/README.md) that matches your needs and follow it step-by-step to build your deployment
-   - **Use as reference**: Explore the [examples](./docs/examples/index.md) folder to find working implementations you can adapt
-3. **Compare and verify**: If you followed a runbook, compare your implementation with the corresponding example to verify it matches the reference
+3. **Customize as needed**: Once you understand the pattern, adapt it to your specific requirements

 ## Using Taskfile